 Association of Black psychologist Self-Care Tool This 26-page tool kit, written in English and Spanish, contains information about how stress and trauma affect the body and mind, and self-care strategies for dealing with the effects of racism.

 K Health Chat with a doctor for just $19.
 This is a Telemedicine app service.
 If needed, you can chat with an expert doctor for just $19 ($9/month for unlimited chats) who can diagnose, prescribe medicine, and order lab tests.
 K Health offers primary health care and anxiety and depression management.
-This maybe helpful for some who needs primary care or medication for anxiety or depression but does not have insurance.
+This may be helpful for some who need primary care or medication for anxiety or depression but do not have insurance.

 Are there other resources you would like to see more of or feel that would be helpful to add?
 Fill out this suggestion form.
 I appreciate your feedback and helping me to help others.